Marco15453-Archived/ElevatorLockdown/README.md

 # ElevatorLockdown
-A complex plugin that allows the Gate Elevators to failure after a specific chance.
+A complex plugin that allows the Gate Elevators to failure after a specific delay and chance.

 # Config
 Name | Type | Description | Default